Blackwall Tunnel: First tunnel

 The original tunnel as built was designed by Sir Alexander Binnie and built by S. Pearson & Sons, between 1892 and 1897, for whom Ernest William Moir was the lead engineer.
 It has an external diameter of 27 feet | 8.23 metres and was constructed using a Greathead tunnelling shield and compressed air techniques (named after its inventor, James Henry Greathead).
 During the build they excavated a human skeleton with a stake through the middle and an elephant's tusk.
 It was lit by three rows of incandescent street lights.
 To clear the site in Greenwich, more than 600 people had to be rehoused, and a house reputedly once owned by Sir Walter Raleigh had to be demolished.
 The workforce was largely drawn from outside London; the tunnel lining was manufactured in Glasgow, while the manual labour came from provincial England, particularly Yorkshire.

 The tunnel was formally opened by the Prince of Wales on 22 May 1897.
 The total cost of the tunnel was £1.4 million, and 800 men were employed in its construction, during which seven deaths were recorded.

-The southern entrance gateway to the tunnel, also known as Southern Tunnel House, was designed by LCC architect Thomas Blashill and was built just before the tunnel was completed.
-It comprises two floors with an attic.
+Two entrance gateways were built north and south of the tunnel (only the southern entrance gateway, also known as Southern Tunnel House, remains).
+Designed by LCC architect Thomas Blashill in an Art Nouveau style, using light-brown sandstone with contrasting bands of red sandstone, they were built just before the tunnel was completed, and were rectangular in plan, with octagonal turrets on each corner.
+Intended to provide basic living accommodation for the superintendent and caretaker of the tunnel, each had two bedrooms, a living-room, scullery, larder and a toilet on the level over the archway.
+The roofspace included a third bedroom and a cistern room.

 Today, the western bore is only used for northbound traffic and is not accessible to vehicles taller than 4 m.
 Given this, an expansion of the crossing had been proposed for many years—such as a third bore of the tunnel, proposed in 1989—however none of these proposals were pursued.
 The tunnel has several sharp bends, in order that the tunnel could align with Northumberland Wharf to the north and Ordnance Wharf to the south, and avoid a sewer underneath Bedford Street.
 Some sources, such as PJ Thomas (circa 1899), state that an additional purpose was to prevent horses from bolting once they saw daylight.
 The tunnel carries two lanes of traffic, though higher vehicles need to keep to the left-hand lane so that they do not hit the tunnel's inner lining.

 Following the cancellation of the Thames Gateway Bridge in 2008, a new crossing from the Greenwich Peninsula to Silvertown—the Silvertown Tunnel—was proposed by TfL.
 Following a public inquiry, the government approved the proposal in May 2018, and the contract to build the tunnel was awarded in November 2019.
 Construction began in March 2021.